GitOps Integration

 Contain steps to deploy policy exceptions through GitOps

 Policy exceptions can be managed and deployed using GitOps, similar to any other resource.
-Follow the request and approval workflow of NPM for creating and approving exceptions, but the actual deployment of these exceptions will be handled through GitOps processes.
+Follow NCH’s request and approval workflow for creating and approving exceptions.
+The actual deployment of these exceptions will be handled through GitOps processes.

 Managing Deployment Settings

-An admin user can manage the deployment settings of Policy Exception Requests.
+An admin user can manage the deployment settings for Policy Exception Requests.

 1. Go to Settings -> Policy Exceptions and click on the Deployment tab.
-The Settings page for Policy Exceptions deployment opens with the default being set to Automatic deployment.
+The Settings page for Policy Exceptions deployment opens with Automatic deployment set as the default.

 2. Click on the radio button beside GitOps deployment.

-3. Next, enter the Git repository URL under Git repository for policy exceptions to provide a path for mapping the available clusters to a repository branch.
+3. Enter the Git repository URL under Git repository for policy exceptions to provide a path for mapping the available clusters to a repository branch.

-4. Now, map the clusters that are onboarded in NPM to a branch in the Git repository.
+4. Map the clusters that are onboarded in NCH to a branch in the Git repository.
 To do so: a.
 Under Cluster Expression to Branch Mappings, select cluster.label or cluster.name from the dropdown.

 b.
-If selected cluster.label, select the label from the dropdown.
+If cluster.label is selected, choose the label from the dropdown.

 c.
-Then, select the operator type from the dropdown.
+Select the operator type from the dropdown.
 The available options are in, exists, and contains.

 d.
-Select the operator value from the dropdown or enter it manually according to the operator type and enter the branch name of the repository
+Select the operator value from the dropdown or enter it manually, then enter the repository branch name.

 e.
-If selected cluster.name, choose the operator type from the dropdown.
-The available options are in, and contains.
+If cluster.name is selected, choose the operator type from the dropdown.
+The available options are in and contains.

 f.
-Select the operator value from the dropdown or enter it manually according to the operator type and enter the branch name of the repository
+Select the operator value from the dropdown or enter it manually, then enter the repository branch name.

 g.
-Click on the + button to add more mappings of clusters.
+Click the + button to add more cluster mappings.

 image